InvertedBit/TestOS/README.md

 # TestOS
-Project for some OSDev Tinkering
+Project for some OSDev Tinkering and working on my first OS